Merlijnv/merlijnv.github.io/htb.md

 For the password for the writeups check canvas.

+After having done multiple boxes with different difficulties I also wanted to try fortress as a challenge.
+This is a machine made by a company with multiple flags and not only user and root flags.

 <script src="https://www.hackthebox.eu/badge/268216"></script>

 you can find my htb profile [here](https://app.hackthebox.eu/profile/268216) and our team [here](https://www.hackthebox.eu/teams/profile/3155)